BazeletDave/from-code-to-consciousness/README.md

 # From Code to Consciousness

 An AI-powered platform and the new book by David Grand exploring the algorithmic life shaping the Fourth Industrial Revolution.
-This work delves into how algorithms govern reality, labor, biology, sovereignty, climate, finance, and creativity—highlighting the urgent need for ethical frameworks and global leadership.
+This work delves into how algorithms govern reality, labor, biology, sovereignty, climate, finance, and creativity, highlighting the urgent need for ethical frameworks and global leadership.

 Our goal is to build an ecosystem of leaders to guide AI development consciously and collaboratively, ensuring technology serves humanity’s collective future with dignity and purpose.
 By David Grand